Shepherd refused ISIS escape route due to his 'Arab sheep'

 - 45-year-old shepherd Shukar Mahmoud and his flock are trying to flee ISIS

-- But a Peshmerga checkpoint will not allow the shepherd and his sheep to escape to safety
+- But a Kurdish checkpoint will not allow the shepherd and his sheep to escape to safety

 Bartella, Iraq (CNN)An Iraqi shepherd looks at his flock -- his prized and only possessions -- and wonders how he ended up here, stuck in a dusty no man's land between two checkpoints, barely 50 meters apart.